Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Equivalence and Divergences between Gaussian measures

 \subsection{Equivalence between Gaussian measures}

-Given a fixed nondegenerate reference Gaussian measure, the set of equivalent Gaussian measures is described by the Feldman--Hajek theorem, see e.g. \cite[Corollary 6.4.11]{bogachev_gaussian_1998} or \cite[Theorem 2.25]{da_prato_stochastic_2014}.
+Given a fixed nondegenerate reference Gaussian measure, the set of equivalent Gaussian measures is described by the Feldman--Hajek theorem, see e.g.\ \cite[Corollary 6.4.11]{bogachev_gaussian_1998} or \cite[Theorem 2.25]{da_prato_stochastic_2014}.

-\begin{theorem}[Feldman--Hajek] Let $\H$ be a Hilbert space and $\mu=N(m_1,\mathcal{C}_1)$ and $\nu=(m_2,\mathcal{C}_2)$ be Gaussian measures on $\H$.
+\begin{theorem}[Feldman--Hajek] Let $\H$ be a Hilbert space and $\mu=\mathcal{N}(m_1,\mathcal{C}_1)$ and $\nu=\mathcal{N}(m_2,\mathcal{C}_2)$ be Gaussian measures on $\H$.
 Then $\mu$ and $\nu$ are singular or equivalent, and $\mu$ and $\nu$ are equivalent if and only if the following conditions hold: \begin{enumerate} \item $\ran{\mathcal{C}_1^{1/2}} = \ran{\mathcal{C}_2^{1/2}}$, \item $m_1-m_2\in\ran{\mathcal{C}_1^{1/2}}$ and, \item $(\mathcal{C}_1^{-1/2}\mathcal{C}_2^{1/2})(\mathcal{C}_1^{-1/2}\mathcal{C}_2^{1/2})^*-I\in L_2(\H)$. \end{enumerate} \end{theorem}

 The operator appearing in \Cref{thm:feldman--hajek}\ref{item:fh_covariance} quantifies the amount of similarity between Gaussian measures.
-If it does not have square summable eigenvalues, then the Gaussian measures are mutually singular.
+If it does not have square-summable eigenvalues, then the Gaussian measures are mutually singular.
 In the other extreme, if the Gaussian measures are equal, then this operator is equal to 0 and the squared eigenvalues sum to 0.